 Having said that, Cardinal Law and the Catholic community are going to have a very strong response to this.
 So if you need to take a moment, you’ve earned it.
 But I will need you back here Monday morning focused and ready to do your job.

-Here’s what I believe you should notice: Marty appeals the the precious self-image of the reporters to support their own coverup.
+Here’s what I believe you should notice: Marty appeals to the precious self-image of the reporters to support their own coverup.
 Yes, we all “spend most of our time stumbling around in the dark,” but they weren’t in the dark except that they wanted to be.
 They had the information.
 They had the evidence.
 They chose to burry it.
 Marty’s words lets them get themselves off the hook.
 Yes, we all have to keep moving forward, and yes their reporting eventually was good and necessary, but Marty has just helped them clear their consciences.
 They are now “absolved” because, while everyone else is stumbling, “you have done some very good reporting here, reporting that I believe is going to have an immediate and considerable impact on our readers.
 For me, this kind of story is why we do this.”

 I see the bishops doing the same thing — giving themselves a pass again and again.
 They set up commissions, appoint overseers, establish new processes because the old ones didn’t work, and then walk away self-congratulated and self-absolved.
 No risk.
 No sackcloth and ashes.
 A brood of vipers.